 Volunteer with us.
 Annunciation House is run entirely by volunteers, who live and work in our houses of hospitality.
 And what do the volunteers do?
 Well, we hesitate to describe a typical day.
 Each guest, each day is new, and so provides a new opportunity to learn how to love and serve.
 Nevertheless, volunteers have four main areas of responsibility: guest-servant shifts that oversee the daily routine of the house; serving as a contact person for guests in formulating plans and connecting to needed services; weekly rotations, which are chores where each volunteer takes a turn; and permanent duties, such as keeping the pantry stocked or the clothing bank organized.

 Year-long commitment.
 Individuals coming to live and work at the house find that it takes several months to feel knowledgeable of all that it takes to be a good volunteer and servant of the homeless poor.
-For this reason, individuals wishing to volunteer at Annunciation House are expected to make a commitment to serve at the house for at least one year.
-(The one exception is our ten-week Summer Internship.)
+For this reason, people wishing to volunteer at Annunciation House are expected to make a commitment to serve at the house for at least one year.
+(The two exceptions are described below.)
 Volunteers receive no pay in their first year, and longer-term volunteers receive a stipend that increases with the years of service.

 Community.
 Volunteers form a close-knit community.
 Besides the common ground of living and working together, the volunteers of each house meet every morning for reflection; take time off together each month to relax and have fun; and often form friendships that last for life.